 Our research is centred on developing new biomedical imaging and sensing technologies to transform how minimally invasive procedures are performed.
 Translation of these innovations into clinical practice is a central aim.
 Our methodology combines a core focus on optical and ultrasonic technologies and multi-disciplinary collaboration.

-We gratefully acknowledge funding from the Engineering and Physical Research Council, the European Research Council, the Wellcome Trust, and the Royal Society.
+We gratefully acknowledge funding from the Engineering and Physical Research Council, the Royal Academy of Engineering, the European Research Council, the Wellcome Trust, and the Royal Society.
 We appreciate the supportive environments for our MRes and PhD students that are provided by the UCL EPSRC Centre for Doctoral Training in Medical Imaging and the EPSRC Centre for Doctoral Training (CDT) in Integrated Photonic and Electronic Systems (IPES).